davegregg/tiy-lm-indy-may/frontend-preparation-mac.md

 	* `git config --global credential.helper osxkeychain` (rather than go into detail on what this does, [see GitHub's docs](https://help.github.com/articles/caching-your-github-password-in-git/).
     * If you're feeling more adventurous, go with the SSH key approach outlined here: <https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/>
-* Finally, we're going to ignore some Mac-specific files in our git commits.
+* We're going to want to ignore some Mac-specific files in our git commits.
 Run the follow commands:
   * `echo .DS_Store >> ~/.gitignore_global`
   * `git config --global core.excludesfile ~/.gitignore_global`